-Attendance:
+Attendance

-You are expected to attend class and your assigned laboratory section in person unless you have made alternative arrangements due to illness, medical reasons, or the need to isolate due to COVID-19.
-For the health and safety of our class community, please: do not attend class or lab when you are sick, nor when you have been instructed by Student Health Services to stay home.
+You are expected to attend class and your assigned laboratory section in person.
+However, for the health and safety of our class community, please: do not attend class or lab when you are sick, nor when you have been instructed by Student Health Services to stay home.

 This course will utilize a "flipped" format in which you will listen to and engage with recorded lecture material before our class meetings.
-Small-group learning activities will comprise the majority of class.
+Small-group learning activities as well as "question and answer" opportunities will comprise the majority of class.
 There is no way to completely replicate the learning experience of in-person group work if you must miss class due to any of the above circumstances.
-However, class recordings will be available on Canvas.
-In addition, the in-class exercises (in Google Slides) will be available to you and the keys will be posted on Canvas after class.
+However, barring unexpected circumstances, class recordings will be available on Canvas.
+In addition, the in-class exercises (in Google Slides) will be available to you, and the keys will be posted on Canvas after class.
 We will be utilizing fixed groups throughout the term.
 I highly encourage groups to work creatively to include group members who cannot attend class due to one of the circumstances mentioned above.

-If you are unable to attend your assigned laboratory section due to illness, please contact Dr. Jessica Warren ASAP to discuss alternative arrangements.
+Attendance at your assigned laboratory section is mandatory.
+If you are unable to attend your assigned laboratory section due to illness, please contact Dr. Jessica Warren immediately to discuss alternative arrangements.

-Safety:
+Safety